zhenbah/Zhensa/docs/dev/engines/engine_overview.rst

 General Engine Configuration
 ============================

-It is required to tell SearXNG the type of results the engine provides.
+It is required to tell Zhensa the type of results the engine provides.
 The arguments can be set in the engine file or in the settings file (normally ``settings.yml``).
 The arguments in the settings file override the ones in the engine file.